-- Go to your stack, and click on ASSETS at the top to view the list of available assets.
+- Click on the “Assets” icon (press “A”) on the left navigation panel to view the list of available assets.

 - In the dialog box that opens, click to select the files from your system or drag and drop your files into the dialog.
-Once done, click on Upload.
+Once done, click on Choose files.

 Note: Currently, using the dialog, you can only select up to 10 assets at a time.
 The size of an asset file should not exceed 700 MB.